ateneva/dbt-data-transformations/README.md

 - Python linting with default configuration via `pylint`

-- Markdwown linting with default configuration with `pymarkdownlint`
+- Markdown linting with default configuration with `pymarkdownlint`

 ### SQL Linting

-To see you your SQL is compliant to the defined standard, you can run the following commands
+To see if your SQL is compliant to the defined standard, you can run the following commands

 ```bash
 # lint a specific file